-- 0 No measures (i.e., no restrictions) - 1 Open, with minimal (>=50% capacity) limitations

-2 - Open, with major (<50% capacity) limitations
+- 0 No measures (i.e., no restrictions) - 1 Open, with minimal (>=50% capacity) limitations - 2 Open, with major (<50% capacity) limitations - 3 Closed - 99 No information available to determine policy in place

-3-Closed

 - For religious gathering opening restrictions for which the only restriction is framed in terms of indoor social distancing (e.g., maintain 6 ft of distance), code as 1. - If policy allows only outdoor or "drive-in" religious gatherings, code as 2. - If policy allows only online/live stream religious gatherings, code as 3. - Note: Religious gatherings excludes funerals and weddings, which are considered private events captured in another indicator (C4 - Restrictions on private gatherings). - If capacity restrictions are framed as recommendations or considerations, coding should occur based on the capacity recommendation/consideration, even if not a requirement.